raboczi/harn-atlas-tools/README.md

 * All unlabeled rings around peaks go in 500ft steps to the outermost labeled ring

-This step takes about 4-5 minutes.
 The type field in the table contains the elevation.
 About 200 lines have no label at this point.
 This heuristic improves with the number of closed elevation lines.
 With Harn being an island this will eventually decrease when all lines will be closed.

+> Runtime: 4-5 minutes

 ## Coast line